-Google Android 10 devices can be wiped by a Factory Data Reset, MDM, or when the failed authentication limit is reached.
+Google Android 10 and above devices can be wiped by a factory data reset, EMM, or when the failed authentication limit is reached.
 Pre-installed apps in the Data partition will be wiped from the device after a device wipe.
 If any of those apps are configured in the application disable list, the policy will no longer be effective, and the user will not be prevented from installing them.
-The only solution is to both uninstall/disable the unwanted apps and use either application installation whitelisting or blacklisting.
+The only solution is to both uninstall/disable the unwanted apps and use either application installation allowlisting or blocklisting.

-- For application installation whitelisting, the unwanted apps will be implicitly blacklisted (all apps blacklisted), and the unwanted apps will not be whitelisted. - For application installation blacklisting, the unwanted apps will be explicitly blacklisted.
+- For application installation allowlisting, the unwanted apps will be implicitly blocklisted (all apps blocklisted), and the unwanted apps will not be allowlisted. - For application installation blocklisting, the unwanted apps will be explicitly blocklisted.

-Application installation blacklisting must only be used if the AO has not approved unrestricted use of personal apps in the COPE use case.
+Application installation blocklisting must only be used if the Authorizing Official (AO) has not approved unrestricted use of personal apps where a personal and work profile exists.